 Getting divorced can create a very trying emotional time.
 The goal is to come out the “other side” with as few scars as possible, and the opportunity to make your life better.
 Always keep your children in the front of your mind when making decisions.

 Though it is not intentional, many decisions can lead to circumstances that are stressful for children; the more they can be sheltered from these stressors, the better the chances that they will grow up well-adapted and with healthy relationships with both of their parents.

-We will initially conduct a phone consultation with you regarding your case and your concerns.
+We will conduct a phone consultation with you regarding your case and your concerns.
 It is important to us that we understand your unique family situation.
 We will then ask you to provide court related documentation that makes reference to reunification counseling as well as releases of information signed by both parents that will allow us to communicate with your attorneys, guardian ad Litem, existing individual therapists or other necessary parties.
-Additionally, we will provide a contract for reunification counseling for each parent to sign, as well as the youth if they are over the age of 13.
+Additionally, we will provide a contract for reunification counseling for each parent and youth to sign (if they are over the age of 13).
 This contract indicates they agree to participate in reunification counseling services.
 It is important to understand that typical confidentiality privileges are not adhered to with reunification counseling due to the nature of the legal involvement and court required assessments.
 Each family and scenario is unique, however reunification counseling can last between 3-12 months.